PIRAEUS TOWER

 Mixed use

-The awakening of the “sleeping giant”, as the abandoned structure is often called, coincides with the emergence of Piraeus as a vibrant contemporary urban neighborhood.
+The awakening of the “sleeping giant”, as the abandoned structure was often called, coincides with the emergence of Piraeus as a vibrant contemporary urban neighborhood.
 Besides being a global transportation hub, Piraeus is increasingly becoming one of the most exciting neighborhoods for living, working, and culture.

-To further emphasize the movement of the facade, the vertical fins rotate as they rise toward the top of the structure.
-The rotation of fins is tuned to optimize the shading performance of the building and amplify the panoramic views the property offers.
+To further emphasize the ‘movement’ visual effect of the facade, the vertical fins rotate as they rise towards the top of the structure.
+The rotation of fins is tuned to the optimal shading performance of the building, and amplifies the panoramic views offered by the property.
+This approach allows for a specific treatment of each facade depending on environmental requirements and view opportunities, but also ensures a unified treatment of the volume.

 The design of the facade overhang system is a result of an ambitious sustainability and energy conservation strategy.
-Upon a meticulous solar study the vertical and horizontal louvers of the tower are calibrated in order to reduce solar gain on the facade by 50% resulting in a 20% reduction of the overall energy demand of the building.
+Upon a meticulous solar study the vertical and horizontal louvers of the tower are calibrated in order to reduce solar gain on the facade by 50%, resulting in a 20% reduction of the overall energy demand of the building.

 LOADING